john-science/python_for_scientists/classes/00_setup_and_intro/lecture_00.md

 ![iPython: file saved](../../resources/ipython_5_file_saved.png)

-That's all you need to know to get started with iPython.
-But that's all there is to know about iPython.
-It has a lot of handy built-in tools to make your life easier.
-Like the ability to display tables and plots right in the notebook:
+That's all you need to know to get started with iPython!
+But that's not all there is to know about iPython.
+It has a lot of handy tools to make your life easier.
+A popular tool is the ability to display tables and plots right in the notebook:

 ![iPython: fancy plotting example](../../resources/ipython_6_plotting.png)

-iPython is an ideal choice if you want to just to some quick data analysis or plotting.
+iPython is an ideal choice if you just want to do some quick data analysis or plotting.
 It is also a friendly environment for a student to learn the language.

 **NOTE**: iPython notebooks have changed their name recently to "Jupyter Notebooks".
-It was just a name change, so don't let it confuse you.
+This was just a name change, so don't let it confuse you.

 ## Why Python?